 Relax Indoors & Out

-Now that you’ve booked your Hotel Week stay in the Ocean State, it's time to plan your visit.
 If you’re coming to Rhode Island this April hoping to relax and get some fresh air, you’re in luck.
 There’s plenty to do in the Ocean State whether you’re looking for full-on outdoorsy fun or more of a shopping stroll kind of experience.

-Start in Bristol at Blithewold Mansion, Gardens & Arboretum for their Daffodil Days event and explore tens of thousands of blooms for a totally spring spectacle.
+Start in Bristol at Blithewold Mansion, Gardens & Arboretum for their Daffodil Days event and explore tens of thousands of blooms for a total spring spectacle.
 You can fuel up at Bristol Family Restaurant for breakfast before heading there.
 Once you’ve tiptoed through the daffodils, depending on the day, you could take a Wednesday Morning Bird Walk (Wednesdays, naturally) or browse the Mount Hope Farmers Market (Saturdays).
 You can visit the Audubon Society Nature Center & Aquarium located in Bristol on the Claire D. McIntosh Wildlife Refuge for an educational and scenic tour – or scrap the outdoors and go for some pampering at Alayne White Spa.

 You can then head over the Mount Hope Bridge to Newport and celebrate Newport Daffodil Days!
-If you’re peckish you can have a wonderful lunch with a side of great views at 22 Bowens Wine Bar & Grill or try Pour Judgement, which is equal parts “little hole-in-the-wall neighborhood bar” and excellent lunch, dinner, brunch and late-night restaurant.
+If you’re peckish you can have a wonderful lunch with a side of great views at 22 Bowens Wine Bar & Grill or try Pour Judgement, which is equal parts “little hole-in-the-wall neighborhood bar” and excellent lunch, dinner, brunch, and late-night restaurant.
 Another great brunch spot in the area is Caleb & Broad, which has a decidedly funky vibe.
 While in Newport, you’ll definitely want to stroll a bit (or all) of the Cliff Walk for some amazing views of the rugged coastline on one side and swanky mansions on the other.
 Then tour Marble House, one of those swanky (aka Gilded Age) mansions, because you really have to see the out-of-this-world lavishness to believe it.
 For a very Vanderbilt way to see all the City by the Sea has to offer, book an outing with Classic Car Tours or experience Newport with Experience Rhode Island Tours.
 Or take a “healing journey” at Spa Fjor at Hotel Viking for some out-of-this-world and globally inspired spa services.
 Complete your day in Newport with an upscale dining experience at The Grill at Forty 1 North, where dockside harbor views and locally sourced dishes are on the menu.

 If you have the time during your stay, make your way to Block Island.
-It has panoramic ocean views, the quaint seaside town of New Shoreham, trails, lighthouses, bluffs and beaches.
+It has panoramic ocean views, the quaint seaside town of New Shoreham, trails, lighthouses, bluffs, and beaches.
 You can take a bicycle tour or just stroll around looking for a glass float to take home.
 When you’re ready to eat, whether it’s lunch or dinner, head to Mohegan Restaurant and Bar.
 They’ve got awesome lobster rolls and delish burgers and so much more in a cozy dining room with great views of Old Harbor.